 “Oh!”
 Mary wondered how long she’d been spacing.
 “Duh.
 Thanks, Mary!”

 There’s that one descriptive phrase in there, to get the reader back into the action, but you could even do without it because the “Oh!” conveys surprise or a startled feeling.
 This issue is a very small nitpick, but, as I said, every word and every phrase counts in your writing.

 With narration, interruptions can be a little bit loosey goosey.
-On the other hand, there is only one way to interrupt a train of thought.
+On the other hand, how to show an interruption in dialogue is very clear-cut.
 It goes like this: